Jagac/job-board-e2e/README.md

     python app.py

 Specify your operating system and let the app do the rest.
 Then simply go to localhost:8050 in your browser.
 The Web app may cause an timeout error but this is due to the map taking a long time to load (many marker locations).
-Just need some patience :)
+Just need some patience :) Also the app can be rerun to collect more and more data.